jameszhangpr/kotlin-web-site/docs/topics/getting-started.md

 ## Install Kotlin

 Kotlin is included in each [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) and [Android Studio](https://developer.android.com/studio) release.
-Download and install one of these IDEs to start using Kotlin.
+Download and install one of these IDEs to start using Kotlin!

 ## Create your powerful application with Kotlin